 The Chamber of Commerce (KVK) has created a guide in English to help you starting your own business.
 Below we have summarised the most relevant information. https://www.kvk.nl/english/starting-a-business-in-the-netherlands/

-Business.gov is a recently launched website initiative, providing answers to the many questions related to starting a business in the Netherlands.
-They also have several online webinars which can be watched for added information: business.gov.nl
+The goverment has an English website, providing answers to the many questions related to starting a business in the Netherlands.

 The Citizen Service Number

 You need to have a Citizen Service Number (BSN) issued by the municipality in which you reside.
 The BSN is used by all public organisations in your dealings with them.